neoforged/.github/primers/1.21.2/index.md

         - `absoluteAABB`, `relativeAABB` - Moves the bounding box between absolute coordinates and relative coordinates to the test location
         - `assertEntityData` - Asserts that the entity at the provided block position matches the predicate.
     - `StructureUtils#getStartCorner` - Gets the starting position of the test to run.
+- `net.minecraft.network`
-- `net.minecraft.network.FriendlyByteBuf`
+    - `FriendlyByteBuf`
         - `readVec3`, `writeVec3` - Static methods to read and write vectors.
         - `readContainerId`, `writeContainerId` - Methods to read and write menu identifiers.
+        - `readChunkPos`, `writeChunkPos` - Methods to read and write the chunk position.
+    - `StreamCodec#composite` - A composite method that takes in seven parameters.
 - `net.minecraft.network.codec.ByteBufCodecs`
     - `CONTAINER_ID` - A stream codec to handle menu identifiers.
     - `ROTATION_BYTE` - A packed rotation into a byte.